tisserasuneth/myClientBook/README.md

 # My ClientBook

-**Your One Stop Solution To Keep Track Of All Your Clients
+_Your One Stop Solution To Keep Track Of All Your Clients_

-iOS Application for hairstylists to store client information, client notes, appointments.
+iOS Application for hairstylists to store client information, client notes, appointments

 Database : Firebase FireStore